AIThis post was created with the assistance of artificial intelligence (AI).

 Key Questions

-Is this surge in coverage positive?
+Is this surge in coverage linked to specific events or campaigns?

-Will this lead to policy changes?
+Will this media attention lead to more funding or policy changes?

 Source: gdelt